 At Tempo Automation, we are ready to work together with you on your prototype and/or high-volume PCB manufacturing.
 We have the experience and the resources that you need to make sure that your design is manufactured to highest levels of quality.

 And to help you get started on the best path, we furnish information for your DFM checks and enable you to easily view and download DRC files.
 If you’re an Altium Designer or Cadence Allegro user, you can simply add these files to your PCB design software.
 For Mentor Pads or other design packages, we furnish DRC information in other CAD formats and Excel.

 If you are ready to have your design manufactured, try our quote tool to upload your CAD and BOM files.
-If you want more information on CAD files or how to incorporate your design into a CAD format, contact us.
+If you want more information on how to apply flexibility to PCB prototyping and assembly for your design, contact us.